barkisnet/barkis/docs/what-is-barkis.md

 # What is Barkis?

-`barkis` is the name of the Cosmos SDK application for the Cosmos Hub.
+`barkis` is the name of the barkis application for the BarkisNet.
 It comes with 2 main entrypoints:

 - `barkisd`: The Barkis Daemon, runs a full-node of the `barkis` application.
 - `barkiscli`: The Barkis command-line interface, which enables interaction with a Barkis full-node.

-`barkis` is built on the Cosmos SDK using the following modules:
+`barkis` is built on the barkis using the following modules:

 - `x/auth`: Accounts and signatures.
 - `x/bank`: Token transfers.